What Trauma Really Is

 When you grow up in fear, the nervous system doesn't simply settle once the immediate threat passes.
 For many of us, the threat never fully passed.
 The body learned to stay on high alert — not as a choice, but as a conclusion: this is what the world requires.

-Each of these patterns is the nervous system executing the program it was given.
+What looks like dysfunction from the outside is strategy from the inside.
+Each of the patterns below is the nervous system executing the program it was given.
 They made sense once.
 The problem isn't that they existed — it's that they've continued running in conditions they were never designed for.
+Survival code, written by a system that was doing the only thing available to it.

 Trauma Response Patterns